espocrm/documentation/docs/administration/formula.md

 `json\retrieve(JSON, PATH)`

 Retrieves a specific attribute from a JSON string.
-PATH is a string, items are separated by dots.
+PATH is a string, items are separated by dots. (as of v6.0.0)

 Example, retrieving *id* from `{"id": "SOME_ID"}`: